open-rmf/rmf/README.md

 ```

 ### Download the source code

+> Note all repositories now have a `galactic-devel` branch.
+New changes will be targeted for `ROS2 Humble`.
+If any change is compatible with `ROS2 galactic` they will be backported to the `galactic-devel` branch.

 Setup a new ROS 2 workspace and pull in the demo repositories using `vcs`,